 - They have decompensated liver disease.

-- Although potentially serious allergic adverse reactions may (rarely) occur during, or shortly after, parenteral administration, the Commission on Human Medicines has recommended that:
+- Although potentially serious allergic adverse reactions may (rarely) occur during, or shortly after, parenteral administration, the Medicines and Healthcare products Regulatory Agency (MHRA)/Commission on Human Medicines have recommended that:

 - This should not preclude the use of parenteral thiamine in patients where this route of administration is required, particularly in patients at risk of WKS where treatment with thiamine is essential.